 - Fine wire design.

-- Four-year performance satisfaction guaranteed.
+- Four-year performance satisfaction.

 What makes a spark plug the best?

-Different people might give different answers – a performance enthusiast might not care about the fuel economy and a daily commuter might give up on performance for fuel economy.
+Different people might give different answers – a performance enthusiast might not care about fuel economy and a daily commuter might give up on performance for fuel economy.

 It is one of the latest spark plugs from the brand, and hence it is the latest technology product.
 The center electrode is made of iridium which reduces voltage requirements to fire the spark plug, and the ground electrode is made of platinum.
 This dual precious metal design is proven to give supreme ignition and longevity.